Panlord/game-power-down/ProjectDocument.md

 The press kits were generated using Pixelnest Studio's [presskit.html](https://github.com/pixelnest/presskit.html), which is a complete re-implementation of [presskit()](http://dopresskit.com/) (basically, the press kit files are generated as static htmls rather than using php).

-The trailer for our game can be found [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ). **INSERT THE URL TO THE TRAILER HERE**
+The trailer for our game can be found [here](https://www.youtube.com/watch?v=eUepg_Dtnwc).

 **Describe how you showcased your work.
 How did you choose what to show in the trailer?
 Why did you choose your screenshots?**
 I browsed through a bunch of horror game trailers and took notes of what people did in them.
+Those notes can be found [here](https://docs.google.com/document/d/1pdPiYV6ynshz_D6uh5Mk_mkcWD4GaDzEIM1u53sjhTM/edit?usp=sharing). **DONT FORGET TO ADD MORE DETAIL, AARON!!!!**

 ## Game Feel